ElkeJohannes/Gush/README.md

 1. During a first run of the game, removeClass() would throw an error
     - shapeID is always empty during the first run in the interval ().
 Added an if statement to only removeClass() when it isn't empty.
 2. During a run, the same number could be generated twice in a row.
 This would result in no shape being highlighted
     - Added a do while loop before adding the class, so the number is checked against the number of the previous run first.
+3. When submitting the first highscore, the fade in effect doesn't work
+    - Highlighting is dependent upon the input being an object.
+Changed setHighscores() function to always fill the object so it is passed through to highlightHighscore()
+4. When playing on mobile, the hover effect for the shapes stays after the round, causing confusion.
+    - Changed the effect to only be active on larger then mobile screens, as the issue is touch vs. mouse.
+5. When playing on mobile, the playing sound can be delayed causing it to only start playing when the round has already begun.
+    - Preloaded the playing audio element in the html, and call it using js.
+This ensures the data is present when needed instead of lazy loading.
 ---

 ## Deployment